 On the first weekend of November, we conduct a "one-hour pilgrimage" of nearby historic Holy Cross & St. Joseph Catholic Cemeteries.
 There we stop at six locations, listen to the fascinating stories of those who are buried there, and take advantage of the Church's annual indulgence for the Poor Souls.
 Every year there are new stories to hear.
-Click here to see the most recent poster for the event, and click below to hear the stories told at the most recent Walk:
+Click here to see the most recent poster for the event, and click below to hear the stories told at the 2020 Walk:

 Italian Street Festival

 The city's much-loved and most-attended church festival is held every June.
 Thousands of friends gather in the streets and the city park outside the church to enjoy fine Italian food and beverages, live music and children's amusement rides.
 Visit here for more information.
 Visit here for more information.

 The First Sunday of Advent kicks off the parish's annual program which helps disadvantaged families have a merry Christmas.
 Parishioners and friends are invited to take a paper ornament from a tree in the back of church, purchase the gift listed on the ornament, wrap the present and return it to the church.
 Cash donations also are accepted for the program.
 A team of volunteers delivers the presents to the families.

 Epiphany Water Blessing